GTRONICK/QChrono/README.md

 2. Click the Lap button, to save the current time in the lap viewer.
 3. Click the Reset button, to reset the chrono.
 4. Click the Clear Laps button, to clear the lap viewer.
+5. Enter any text in the description line edit at the top, so you can run multiple instances with a custom identifier.

 Report any bug or suggestion to contact@gtronick.com